sswastioyono18/cv/README.md

 Focus on planning and expected to create impacts on multiple engineering streams instead of just backend.

 **_Notable activities :_**
-- Initiated an Open API project and unified API documentation based on the Open API standard.
+- Implemented Open API as part of backend documentation standards.
-- Initiated key feature for Role-Based Access Control (RBAC) used in the internal dashboard for the Kurban 2024 project which result in Rp 18 Million of total GDV.
+- Implemented Casbin for Role-Based Access Control (RBAC) for the Kurban 2024 project, which bring 10% additional Gross Donation Value (GDV).
-- Implemented Alert OnCall using Grafana OnCal to monitor production and uphold engineering quality standards.
+- Implemented alerting as part of OnCall rotation using Grafana OnCall.
-- Initiated Grafana Tempo implementation which replace Jaeger to link logs and traces.
+- Implemented Grafana Tempo to replace Jaeger as part of cost saving measure.
+- Created Developer Bot to standardize deployment, patching and recurring ops activities.

 **Engineering Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - Nov 2023)_ <br>
 Report to Senior Engineering Manager.
-Act as SME for implementation related with 3rd party payments, donations and donors flow.
+Act as SME for implementation related with 3rd party payments and donations journey.
 Managed multiple team members from multiple domain (QA, Mobile & Backend) and do performance reviews quarterly.
 50% of the time also involved as an IC for high impact projects.

 **_Notable activities & responsibilities:_**
 - Modernized a monolith service created in 2019 from PHP to Go and migrated the infrastructure from EC2 to GKE.
-- Launched an Automatic Donation Initiative, resulting in more than a 10% increase in Gross Donation Volume (GDV).
+- Launched an Automatic Donation Initiative, resulting in more than a 10% increase in Gross Donation Value (GDV).
 - Implemented Open Telemetry as part of a company-wide observability initiative.
-- Automated the development pipeline workflow with JIRA and GitHub, covering everything from task creation to project release.
+- Automated the development pipeline workflow, covering everything from task creation to project release.

 **Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2021)_ <br>